DistCodeP7/dsnet/readme.md

 ## Dockerfile
 The Dockerfile in the repository is used to create a Docker image for workers, thus the client library will be availible for the worker to use.

+## Github actions
+Both testing and production of docker iamge is done via GitHub Actions